OUR COMMITMENT TO YOU

 These purposes include:

-Processing of donations or merchandise orders, including issuing tax receipts;
+- Processing of donations or merchandise and product orders, including issuing tax receipts and tax invoices;

 DISCLOSURE OF INFORMATION

-The third parties to whom we disclose personal information are in locations that include Australia and the UK.
-If we do disclose information to a party in another country, we will take steps to ensure that the overseas party is obliged to protect the privacy and security of your personal information under privacy standards substantively the same as those that apply in Australia.
+The third parties to whom we disclose personal information are located in Australia.
+If we do disclose information to a party in another country in future, we will take steps to ensure that the overseas party is obliged to protect the privacy and security of your personal information under privacy standards substantively the same as those that apply in Australia.

 If you make a recurring direct debit or credit card donation to CMRI, your financial information will be securely stored by Westpac Banking Corporation and not CMRI.
 This information will only be disclosed at the request of you, or your financial institution, in connection with a claim made for an alleged incorrect or wrongful debit.